 Bring them to the Repair Café so that they can be fixed.
-The next Repair Cafe is scheduled for April 9, 2022.
+Click here for the 2023 Repair Cafe schedule.

 Textiles - More than Just Clothing

 Salvation Army and Baystate Textile boxes are located at the transfer station.
 As long as they are clean and dry, you can donate the following textiles in any condition:

 |Clothing (including Socks, Undergarments, Bras, etc.)||Fabric / Material Scraps||Stuffed Animals and Soft Toys||Bedding (Pillows, Comforters, Sheets, Pillow Cases, Blankets, etc.)||Table Linens|

 They are reused by residents and local business.
 A collection box is located at the transfer station.